enso-org/enso-archive/doc/design/syntax/syntax.md

 functions from functions, assign them to variables, store them in data structures and so on.

-Functions in Enso are curried by default.
+Functions in Enso are curried by default, meaning that all functions are actually functions in one argument, but may return functions accepting further arguments.

 ### Lambdas
 The most primitive non-atom construct in Enso is the lambda.
 This is an